Recognition of Seifert fibered spaces with boundary is in NP: Existence of a minimal degree fundamental horizontal surface

 \section{Existence of a minimal degree fundamental horizontal surface}

 Let $M$ be a Seifert fibered space whose boundary is non-empty, equipped with a triangulation $\mathcal{T}$.
 We will show that, so long as $M$ is not on a short list of exceptions, there is a fundamental horizontal surface in $M$ whose induced covering of the base orbifold of the Seifert fibration is of minimal degree.
-To do this we use normal surface theory, which was originally developed by Haken~\cite{HakenNormalSurfaces}.
-For an exposition of this theory see \S3 and \S4 of~\cite{Matveev}.
-A normal surface $F$ in $\mathcal{T}$ is \emph{minimal} if it minimises the number of intersections with the 1-skeleton of $\mathcal{T}$ within its isotopy class.

-\begin{theorem}[Theorem 6.5~\cite{JacoTollefson}] Let $F$ be an orientable, incompressible and $\del$-incompressible connected minimal normal surface in an orientable, irreducible and $\del$-irreducible manifold $M$ with a triangulation $\mathcal{T}$.
-Suppose that $nF = G_1 + G_2$ for some $n$.
-Then $G_1$ and $G_2$ are incompressible and $\del$-incompressible, and neither has any components of positive Euler characteristic. \end{theorem} Jaco and Tollefson's version of this result does not mention the sphere or $\RR P^2$ exclusion.
-However, in Lemma 6.6 of~\cite{JacoTollefson} they show that under the same assumptions as in Theorem~\ref{thm:jacotollefson}, $G_1 \cup G_2$ contains no disc patches, so neither $G_1$ nor $G_2$ can be a sphere or $\RR P^2$.

-In Matveev's book, he gives a variant of this result when $F$ is nonorientable. \begin{theorem}[Theorem 4.1.36~\cite{Matveev}] Let $F$ be an incompressible, $\del$-incompressible, minimal connected normal surface $F$ in an orientable, irreducible, $\del$-irreducible manifold $M$ with triangulation $\mathcal{T}$, such that $F = G_1 + G_2$.
-Then $G_1$ and $G_2$ are incompressible and $\del$-incompressible, and have no components of positive Euler characteristic. \end{theorem}

-To produce the desired fundamental surface we will use these theorems and the fact that incompressible surfaces in Seifert fibered spaces are, as one can see from the next few results, very well understood.
+To produce the desired fundamental surface we will use normal surface theory, as described in Section~\ref{section:normalsurface}, and the facts about incompressible and $\del$-incompressible surfaces in Seifert fibered spaces that we discussed in Section~\ref{section:sfs}.